 I love all things cinnamon roll-ish.
 My new creation, Snickers Bars Cinnamon Rolls, is full of buttery caramel, rich chocolate and crunchy peanuts.
 They’re ooey and gooey and pure decadence.

 I never thought about putting 2 of my favorite desserts together until I saw Pillsbury had chocolate chip cinnamon rolls.
-I though on and off about those rolls after I saw them in the grocery store.
-One thought lead to another and another and before I knew it I basically had the makings of a Snickers bar in my imaginary cinnamon rolls.
-I couldn’t wait to test them out!
+I thought about those rolls constantly.
+One thought lead to another and another and before I knew it I basically had the recipe for Snickers Bars Cinnamon Rolls in my head.
+I couldn’t wait to test them!

 If you cannot find these wraps at the store, sometimes they’re only available during Halloween/Fall.
-You can melt caramel candies, you know the little square ones, with a small amount of milk and pour over the crust.
+You can melt caramel candies with a small amount of milk and pour over the crust.
 That might be tricky since the caramel needs to be somewhat cool before spreading over the dough!

 Another option would be to just chop Snickers candy bars and evenly distribute them over the dough.

 My friend, Gloria at Simply Gloria, made this basic dough.
 It’s quick and easy.
 I’ve read Cinnamon Roll Recipes that claim to be ‘quick’ before and they weren’t!
 I trust Gloria and all her fabulous recipes so I knew if she said they were quick; they were.
 And, they are!
 Now, I like my dough a little sweeter than the original and I made a few adjustments to her recipe.

 Snickers Bars Cinnamon Rolls

 - 1 Tablespoon active dry yeast

 - 1 and ½ cups hot water 100 to 110 degrees

 - 4 to 4 cups bread flour